What does a Data Engineer do every day? How is it different from Software Engineering?

 A very high-level workflow of data warehousing

 1. Services connector.
 The orchestrator contacts a service that hosts all the connectors and passes parameters to define what to run and how.
 This service is responsible for authenticating at the sources, triggering the extraction of raw data and writing it to a target (usually a data lake).
-This part of the workflow could be handled directly by the orchestrator.
-In our case, we make use of Azure Data Factory for this step.

 2. Raw data storage.
 Raw data is written in a data lake, a vast storage with files written in formats like JSON, Parquet…